-Associate of Science (AS) Degree & Plans of Study
+Associate of Science (AS) Degree

-The general AS degree plan can be tailored to meet other areas of study.
-An associate degree can be earned without completing a study area.
 Students must complete a total of 60 credit hours for the associate degree.
-Of the 60 hours, 24 credit hours may come from courses within a study area.
-The same course cannot count toward both a general education and an area of study.
 Requirements in four-year or professional programs sometimes change yearly.
-Students should meet regularly with their Academic Advisor to ensure satisfactory progress is being made toward completion of the AS degree and transferability of credit to a four-year institution or professional
+Students should meet regularly with their Academic Advisor to ensure satisfactory progress is being made toward completion of the AS degree and transferability of credit to a four-year institution or professional program.